gravicappa/gravicappa-wm/README.md

 It is called when taglist is updated.

-### (client-create-hook client classname)
+### (mwin-create-hook client classname)

-It is called with new `client` is created before it is mapped.
+It is called with new managed window (`mwin`) is created before it is mapped.
 Automatic tagging can be performed here. `classname` is cons of strings with x11 window class information.

 ### (tag-hook client tag)